JohnCodez/SpeedyClick/README.md

 Feel free to make videos or stream anything about this without having to reach out.

+If you would like to work with me on this to improve it, please reach out

+This is only a test project that will later be re written in Javascript

 This is NOT open source